Flushes pores and exfoliates dead skin

 The Value: Excellent

-Given that I’ll get a few months’ use out of the 8.5 oz. bottle, I think $29 is a terrific price for this product—especially considering its exfoliating powers.
+Given that I’ll get a few months’ uses out of the 8.5 oz. bottle, I think $29 is a terrific price for this product—especially considering its exfoliating powers.
 (You might be able to ditch an exfoliating serum from your regimen, which is worth the $29 alone.)
 It’s a steal for people who like multitasking skincare products.

 Similar Products: You have options

 Peter Thomas Roth 8% Glycolic Solution Toner: This is probably the closest match for Pixi Glow Tonic, in terms of soothing powers (thanks to chamomile and aloe).
-However, the 8% Glycolic Solution Toner ($40) a slightly stronger formula, if your skin demands a heavier hit.
+However, the 8% Glycolic Solution Toner ($40) is a slightly stronger formula, if your skin demands a heavier hit.